DataDog/documentation/content/en/database_monitoring/setup_mysql/aurora.md

 To configure the Database Monitoring Agent running in a Docker container such as in ECS or Fargate, you can set the [Autodiscovery Integration Templates][1] as Docker labels on your agent container.

-**Note**: the Agent must have read permission on the docker socket for Autodiscovery of labels to work.
+**Note**: The Agent must have read permission on the Docker socket for Autodiscovery of labels to work.

 ### Command line